 The IRWM Plan must document the range of RMS considered to meet the IRWM objectives and identify which RMS were incorporated into the IRWM Plan.
 The effects of climate change on the IRWM region must factor into the consideration of RMS.
-RMS to be considered must include, but are not limited to, the RMS found in Volume 2 of the CWP Update 2009.
+RMS to be considered must include the RMS found in Volume 2 of the CWP Update 2009.
+At the time of issuance of these 2012 Guidelines, DWR is in the process of developing CWP Update 2013.
+Update 2013 may include additional or different RMS.
+Consideration of such alternate RMS is encouraged, but not mandated.